sap-tutorials/Tutorials/tutorials/cp-s4-ext-slt3-hana-odata/cp-s4-ext-slt3-hana-odata.md

 In this step you will import a prepared SAP Fiori application, which will allow you to analyze the product data exposed from the data mart you created above.

-1. Download the [`productanalytics.zip`](https://github.com/SAP/cloud-s4-datamart-tutorial/tree/master/html5) archive containing the `Product Analytics` SAPUI5 application from the official SAP GitHub repository.
+1. Download the [`productanalytics.zip`](https://github.com/SAP/cloud-s4-datamart-tutorial/tree/master/datamart/html5) archive containing the `Product Analytics` SAPUI5 application from the **SAP S/4HANA & SAP Business Suite extension sample apps** GitHub repository.

 2. Open `SAP Web IDE` from your [SAP Cloud Platform Cockpit](https://account.hanatrial.ondemand.com/cockpit#/) by navigating to **Neo Trial** | **Services** | **SAP Web IDE**.